 Do not assume every child in the water can swim

 If you are the designated person responsible for watching swimmers exercise caution and do not assume everyone in the water is a strong swimmer.
 Swimming is an aerobic activity, and kids can get tired very quickly.
 They are also at a higher risk of hypothermia, meaning they get dangerously cold faster than an adult, this could impede their swimming abilities.
 Staying vigilant could save a life.

 Ideally a trained professional, like a life guard, would be available to help watch swimmers, but often the water is not supervised.
 The duty then falls on the adults.
 Preteens are not appropriate as swimming supervisors of younger children.
 When out on a boat or at a lake cabin A majority of boat accidents happen when the operator of the boat is drinking.

 Every body of water is different

 Swimming in a pool is vastly different than swimming in a river or an ocean.
 Natural bodies of water vary in depth and temperature.
 Many contain currents that can be dangerous to weak swimmers.
 Undertow is dangerous for all swimmers regardless of ability.
 Jagged rocks can be hazardous too.
 Teaching kids to jump in feet first and be aware of weather patterns are good options for swimming in open bodies of water.
 For more tips about swimming in Minnesota’s lakes and rivers check out this list from the American Red Cross.

-If you would like to speak to one our attorneys about a water safety and the law you can fill out a free consultation form or call 1-888-377-8900
+If you would like to speak to one of our attorneys about water safety and the law you can fill out a free consultation form or call 1-888-377-8900.